 - "Far from subtle, the QX80's proportions are massive, augmented by styling that seems to exaggerate every line, curve and seam.
 The entire package is set off by a massive set of 9-spoke alloy wheels that, when rolling, look like giant fan blades ready to slice into anything that draws near.
 Its luxury appointments, on the other hand, are perfectly suited to the upper-class clientele Infiniti seeks.
 In fact, the QX80 possesses one of the most attractive and well-equipped luxury SUV interiors we've tested." -- AutoTrader (2014)

 - "This high-content heavyweight impresses for surprisingly brisk acceleration, high mechanical refinement, adept ride, and spacious, tasteful, high-quality interior.
 The main downsides are the trade-offs in fuel economy and maneuverability that go with big SUVs. … Still, the QX56 is a very likable and capable premium-large SUV that deserves consideration, especially by those who might occasionally dare venture off-road." -- Consumer Guide (2013)

 Infiniti QX80 Pictures & Videos

 Other SUVs to Consider

-The 2014 Infiniti QX80 seats up to eight, has standard rear-wheel drive and optional four-wheel drive.
+The 2015 Infiniti QX80 has seating for up to eight, standard rear-wheel drive and optional four-wheel drive.
 A 5.6-liter V8 engine and a seven-speed automatic transmission are standard.
-The QX80 comes in one trim level, and features are added through various option packages.
-The QX80 was named QX56 up until this year, but has undergone few other changes since the 2011 model year.
-As a result, this overview uses applicable research and reviews from the 2011 to 2014 model years.
+The QX80 has one trim, but option packages are available.
+The QX80, previously named the QX56, was last redesigned for the 2011 model year, and has seen few changes since then.
+As a result, this overview uses applicable research and reviews from the 2011 to 2015 model years.